Rancho Santa Anita: History

 In 1869, Alfred Beck Chapman (born 1829, died 1915) bought 1,786 acres of Rancho Santa Anita, and built a home near modern California Boulevard and Ivydale Court, Chapman Woods.
 Chapman Woods Road is in Pasadena.
 Citrus, walnuts, avocados, and pecans still live where he planted them.
 Chapman also grew peas, lentils, and wheat.
 Chapman Avenue, and Chapman University were named after the West Point graduate who owned part of the Silverado Mine in Orange County.
-In the 1920's, Jim Stewart and Ben Quigley subdivided Chapman Woods.
+In the 1920s, Jim Stewart and Ben Quigley subdivided Chapman Woods.

 In 1875, Newmark sold Rancho Santa Anita to Elias Jackson ("Lucky") Baldwin for $200,000.
 Lucky moved into the Hugo Reid's adobe house by the natural lake.
 In 1881 he built a white Queen Anne style house at the lake also a Queen Anne style coach barn for his prized horse.
 Lucky loved horses, he initially founded a racetrack on Rancho Santa Anita in 1904.
 The racetrack closed in 1909 and burned down in 1912.
 In 1934, the current Santa Anita Park opened as a thoroughbred horse-racing track.
 In the latter 1880s, Baldwin subdivided a portion of the rancho to establish the town of Arcadia.
 In February 1881, Nathaniel Carter (Jan.
 24, 1840 – Sept.
 2, 1904) purchased 845 acres of Rancho Santa Anita, along with two other purchases, to form the new town of Sierra Madre, California.

 In 1875, Lucky's Los Angeles Investment Company began subdividing and selling parcels from many of his ranchos.
-In 1883, 240 acres (970,000 m²) of Rancho Santa Anita were sold to William Monroe for $30,000.
+In 1883, 240 acres (970,000 m2) of Rancho Santa Anita were sold to William Monroe for $30,000.
 Additional parcels of Rancho Santa Anita were sold to Edward F. Spence, John D. Bicknell, James F. Crank, and J.F.
 Falvey.